Darren Beckford: Manchester City

-Manchester City onto Port Vale
+Port Vale

-Beckford was a product of the Manchester City youth team; he made eleven appearances for the Maine Road side before spending loan periods at Bury and Port Vale, moving to Third Division Vale on a permanent basis for £15,000 (plus 50% of any future transfer fee – a clause that Vale later bought out for an undisclosed sum).
+Beckford joined Port Vale on an initial loan basis, with Manchester City manager Jimmy Frizzell believing that a striking partnership with another youngster in Andy Jones would aid his development.
+He stayed for three months at the end of the 1986–87 season and then joined the club permanently for a fee of £15,000 (plus 50% of any future transfer fee – a clause that Vale later bought out for an undisclosed sum).
 This was settled by a Football League tribunal as a compromise between Vale's offer of £5,000 and City's demand of £60,000.
 Vale fans raised £7,500 of the fee with a 'buy a player' fund.
 He later admitted that throughout his early career his nerves caused him to vomit before games.

 He scored his first hat-trick for the club on 2 April 1988, during a 5–0 demolition of Doncaster Rovers.
 Throughout 1987–88 he was the club's top scorer with ten goals, along with David Riley.
 That season Vale won every game in which Beckford made it onto the score sheet.
 He was once again top scorer in 1988–89, this time bagging 23 goals as the club won promotion to the Second Division via the play-offs.
 On 19 September, he scored a hat-trick in a 5–0 home win over Chesterfield.
 On 25 March, he scored a hat-trick in a 4–1 victory over Notts County.
 On 25 May, he scored a hat-trick as Vale beat Preston North End 3–1 in the play-off semi-final second leg, giving them a 4–2 aggregate victory.
 He also provided the crucial second goal of the 1989 final, flicking on a corner for Robbie Earle to knock into the net.
 He adapted well to tougher opposition in the 1989–90 season.
 He managed 21 goals to become the club's top scorer yet again.
-With 23 goals in 1990–91, he became the club's top scorer for the fourth consecutive season.
-He managed to bag a hat-trick against Blackburn Rovers, and also found the net against former club Manchester City in the FA Cup.
+He became the club's top scorer for the fourth consecutive season with 23 goals in 1990–91.
+He managed to bag a hat-trick against Blackburn Rovers and also found the net against former club Manchester City in the FA Cup.
+After the hat-trick against Blackburn, Beckford told the press he was happy at the club and dismissed numerous transfer rumours linking him with moves to other clubs.

-In all he played 214 games and scored 81 times for John Rudge's side.
-He was sold to Norwich City in June 1991.
+He played 214 games and scored 81 times for John Rudge's side.
+He was sold to Norwich City of the First Division (soon to be rebranded as the Premier League) in June 1991.
 The fee that Norwich paid for him – £925,000 – was set by a Football League tribunal (Vale had wanted £1.5 million) and was a club record that stood until 1994. £200,000 of the sum went to Manchester City.
 Vale signed his brother Jason to replace him, though he could not replicate his elder sibling's success.